apaul2/mat301/ps1.md

 from unemath_Paul.Products
 where price<'10' or price<'20'
 18. Which products cost less than $10 and sell for more than $20?
+  Select Columns
+From unemath_Paul.Products
+Where Price<'10' and Msrp>'20'
 19. Count all product's that have shipping weight less than 1 pound or greater than 20 pounds. select ship_weight from unemath_Paul.Products